-Dr. N. (Nitika) Taneja, PhD
+About Dr. N. (Nitika) Taneja, PhD

 Introduction

-"Since replication stress is one of the main causes of inducing DNA damage upon chemotherapy treatment, dr. Taneja is exploring the potential role of histone modifications and chromatin remodeling pathways involved in re-organizaing chromatin locally & spatially to develop tolerance towards replication stress and acquiring chemoresistance in cancer cells."
+"Since replication stress is one of the main causes of inducing DNA damage upon chemotherapy treatment, dr. Taneja is exploring the potential role of histone modifications and chromatin remodeling pathways involved in re-organizing chromatin locally & spatially to develop tolerance towards replication stress and acquiring chemoresistance in cancer cells."

 Field(s) of expertise